jaimetur/PhotoMigrator/help/1-command-line-interface.md

              Skip processing files with GPTH Tool.
              CAUTION: This option is NOT RECOMMENDED because this is the Core of the Google Photos Takeout Process.
 Use this flag only for testing purposses.
+-gpthProg, --show-gpth-progress = [true,false]
+             Enable or disable Progress messages during GPTH Processing. (default: False).
+-gpthErr,  --show-gpth-errors = [true,false]
+             Enable or disable Error messages during GPTH Processing. (default: True).

 SYNOLOGY/IMMICH PHOTOS MANAGEMENT:
 ----------------------------------
+To use following features, it is mandatory to use the argument '--client=[synology,immich]' to specify which Photo Service do you want to use.

+You can optionally use the argument '--id=[1-3]' to specify the account id for aparticular account defined in Config.ini.

 Following arguments allow you to interact with Synology/Immich Photos.
 If more than one optional arguments are detected, only the first one will be executed.